mehulkundu/html/basics/README.md

 ### Block elements vs inline elements

-Block Elements - Always starts on a new line and occupies the full width available. e.g. Heading, Paragraph, Division tags.
+Block Elements - Always starts on a new line and occupies the full width available. e.g. Heading, Paragraph, Division, Table tags.
 Inline Elements - Does not start on a new lien and takes as much space that is necessary. e.g. Inline formatting tags such as `<storng>`, `<em>`, `<sub>`, `<sup>`, `<del>`,  `<mark>`, Span, Image, Anchor tag etc.

 ### `<div>` and `<span>` tags

 When writing HTML alone the div and span tag has less significance.
-But usefull when we are applying style in group of element or in group of text.
+But useful when we are applying style in group of element or in group of text.
 More prominent use while using with CSS.

+### `for` in `<lable>` tag

+it is a good practice to add for in a label tag specifying the element id for which the label is made.